 You can use your CHESSN and other personal details to access myHELPbalance via the home page at Study Assist.
 If you do not know your CHESSN, contact your provider.
-The myHELPbalance portal will be updated during 2021 to accept a USI for login purposes.

 myGov allows you to get more information about your VETSL and other HELP debts online.
 It will show: